Your device is set to dark mode so this site is matching that preference. You can click the moon icon to change your site experience.

 The WCIC began as a University of Wisconsin Center housed in an industrial plant transformation site that was generously donated by Monsanto in 2017.

 We have successfully transformed over 20 crop species for hundreds of global clients, including public universities and private companies.
-Our comprehensive services include construct development, plant analysis, and delivery of T1 seeds.
+Our comprehensive services include construct development, plant analysis, and delivery of T1 seeds (plantlets for hemp).
 We support future generation advancements to get homozygous seed.

 A crop biotechnology facility serving public and private researchers in the United States and globally